MOLAorg/mola_lidar_odometry/docs/mola_lo_apps.rst

         --output-simplemap <output-map.simplemap>
             Enables building and saving the simplemap for the mapping session

+        --output-twist <output-twist.txt>
+            Save the estimated twist as a TXT file

         --output-tum-path <output-trajectory.txt>
             Save the estimated path as a TXT file using the TUM file format (see